Why You Need a Customer Appreciation Strategy

 Why does a customer appreciation strategy matter?
 There are countless reasons why customer appreciation is vital to your success, but here are three of the big ones:

 - Increased market value.
 Happy customers are happy to tell.
 They’re more likely to recommend you by word of mouth or leave reviews online, which is critical for prospects exploring their options.
 A study by BrightLocal found that 84% of people trust online reviews as much as personal recommendations.
 And, 74% of people say that positive reviews make them trust a business more.

 - Increased customer loyalty and retention.
 Loyal customers are one of your brand’s greatest assets.
 They provide opportunities to better understand why they love your brand so much, so that your team can capitalize on that to make room for more loyal customers.
 They give you the insight you need on understanding what’s truly working and why you shouldn’t change that.

 - Increased profits.
-An American Express study found that 70% of Americans are willing to spend an average of 13% more with companies they believe provide excellent customer service.
-Furthermore, its six to seven time cheaper to sell to an existing customer.
+An American Express study found that 70% of Americans are willing to spend an average of 17% more with companies they believe provide excellent customer service.
+Furthermore, it’s six to seven time cheaper to sell to an existing customer.
 Your loyal customers will increase their lifetime value to you as you continue to nurture that relationship.
 It’s much easier to upsell to someone that already believes in your product or service.